for-giobbe/PAINT/markdowns/part_4.md

 - CT_L - head + thorax / crema got in contact with vicia continuously until 24h prior to the sacrifice

-Below is a heatmap which descripes the modules corelation to the traits - tile colouring is proportional to corelation strength and tile numbers are the adjusted p values.

-The Rscript will generate:
+Additionally, the Rscript will generate:

 - the top hub-genes for each module in ```hub_genes.lst```
 - lists of genes present in each module